mikepjb/nutrack/README.md

 To develop this product, I am using Emacs + Cider:

-Use the `cider-jack-in-cljs` command to open a Clojurescript REPL and browser page that will live reload your changes.
+Use the `cider-jack-in-clj&cljs` command to open a Clojure REPL, Clojurescript REPL and browser page that will live reload your changes.

+The reason for starting these 3 things is that this repository contains both the backend server code and the frontend client code.
+The Clojurescript REPL/Browser is provided to hot reload client side code on the fly for quick feedback and the Clojure REPL evaluates server-side code.

+Once the jack-in is complete (you should have two REPLs and a newly open browser tab), evaluate nutrack.core/start-server to start the backend.

 To work on the command line: